+2007 2006

-2007 US\$ millions 2006 US\$ millions
+US\$ millions US\$ millions

+Turnover

+lurnover

-Turnover Sale of goods and properties Rendering of services 1,369.7 36.2 1,117.2 19.3
+Sale of goods and properties 1,369.7 1,117.2

+Rendering of services 36.2 19.3

 Total 1,405.9 1,136.5

 Segment information, relating to the Group's business and geographic segments, is analyzed as follows.
 Analysis by business segment is the Group's primary segment reporting format as this is more relevant to the Group when making operational and financial decisions.
-Details of the Group's principal investments are provided on the pages 158 and 159. .
+Details of the Group's principal investments are provided on the pages 158 and 159.